-You can upload revisions until Nov 18, but reviewers and area chairs are not required to look at every revision.
+You can upload revisions until Nov 18 (End of Day, Anywhere on Earth), but reviewers and area chairs are not required to look at every revision.
 It is up to you to clearly communicate what’s been changed.

 Q. Can you please explain to me the difference between the first and second stages of discussion?
 Are there things that I must reply/address before Nov 18th (end date of the first discussion phase)?

 The key difference is that during stage 1 the discussion is open to the public.
 This means any user who is logged on to Openreview can comment on papers.
 This is an opportunity to get the widest possible discussion, and if you have follow up questions to public comments, then these should be resolved by the end of discussion phase 1.
 Authors can upload a revised PDF until the end of discussion phase 1.
 Discussion phase 2 allows a more focused discussion between authors, reviewers and area chairs.
 Authors can respond to reviewer/AC questions up until Dec 12 (End of Day, Anywhere on Earth) both by posting on the forum.

 Q. Is there a limit on the number of comments we can post?
 Can we post multiple replies to each reviewer?

 There is a word limit for each comment, but there is no limit on the number of comments.
 You may post multiple replies to each reviewer, but please remain civil and considerate of the reviewers’ time, as they are reviewing and thus engaging in discussions for multiple papers for ICLR.
 Compared to other conferences in the field, the open nature of the discussion phases allows more interaction among the authors and reviewers.
 Please see previous versions of ICLR Openreview to get a sense of the interactions (e.g., Openreview forums for ICLR 2021)

 Q. How do we contact the Reviewers, Area Chairs, and Program Chairs?